egarcia74/GenericHostConsoleApp/README.md

   .
 * [Serilog](https://serilog.net) as the logging provider.
 * Unit tests using xUnit and Moq.
+* This reference implementation uses a weather forecast service that fetches the weather from [Open Weather](https://openweathermap.org).

 NOTES:
-* Be sure to specify your [Open Weather Map](https://openweathermap.org/api) API key in a .NET User Secrets file:
+* Be sure to specify your [Open Weather](https://openweathermap.org) API key in a .NET User Secrets file:

 ```
 {